Table of Contents

 - The UAE is well-known for being an oil-rich country.
 As such, it historically depends upon oil exports as a significant part of its economy, roughly 70% of its total revenues.

 - The UAE is highly dependent upon foreign labor, whereas about 85% of the population is non-native.
 Businesses are forced to follow strict guidelines to acquire their employee’s work and resident permits.
-Using an employer of record in the UAE helps expedite the hiring and onboarding process of new employees.
+Using an employer of record helps expedite the process of hiring talent in the UAE.

 - Although the Free Zones provide attractive business environments, government regulations vary widely between all Emirates.
 Businesses expanding into more than one Free Zone must be careful to adhere to each Zone’s respective rules.

 Cultural nuances and must-knows of doing business in the UAE

 - In the UAE, it’s customary to use the standard Arabic salutation, “As-salaam alaikum,” peace be upon you.
 Then, in response, “Wa alaikum as-salam,” meaning upon you be peace.

 - When greeting Emirati colleagues, greeting the eldest and senior-level officials first is considered respectful.
 Handshakes using the right hand are the norm.
 For greetings between genders, it’s recommended that men should wait for Emirati women to extend their hand first.

 - Personal relationships are the foundation of business partnerships in the Arab world.
 Be prepared to have a handful of small talk meetings before beginning negotiations.
 A fast, high-pressure method is not welcomed.
 When doing business in the UAE expect meetings to lack set agendas, as diversions are common and not offensive.

 - Avoid scheduling meetings during prayer times.